jgor/dork-cli/README.md

 Command-line tool to find dynamic pages via Google dorks.

+dork-cli performs searches against a Google custom search engine and returns a list of all the unique page results it finds, filtered by a builtin set of dynamic page extensions.
+Any number of additional query terms / dorks can be specified. dork-cli was designed to be piped into an external tool such as a vulnerability scanner for automated testing purposes.

 ## Setup ##
 In order to use this program you need to configure at a minimum two settings: a Google API key and a custom search engine id.